aeckar/usf-cse-resources/guides/COP3514_project6.md

 #### How do I know when to print a newline?

 - This can be tricky because if you're using an array holding just words it's likely all periods are gone.
 Periods should always be followed by a space or a newline meaning, depending on how you set up your string processing algorithm, there should be **two** null terminators at the end of a sentence.
 This means on every word, you can check if the two characters before it are `\0`.
 If they are, print a newline.
+This issue is very dependent on how your program is set up so it's likely you may need to find your own solution to this problem.

 ### **Using Structures**